 Books- people will often bring books along on holiday to keep them occupied during long distance flights or to feel relaxed before they go to bed.
 After reading their book, they might put it in the nightstand drawer and forget about it.

-So which of these devices do you think are the most commonly left behind?
+So which of these devices do you think are the most common items left in hotels?
 Hotel managers around the world have told Zero Burden Services that their guests leave more charging devices than anything else upon checkout.

 Contact Zero Burden Services